 9.3.
 RDE test to be performed

 The RDE performance shall be demonstrated by testing vehicles on the road, operated over their normal driving patterns, conditions and payloads.
 RDE tests shall be conducted on paved roads (e.g. off-road operation is not permitted).
-An RDE trip shall be driven in order to prove compliance with the emission requirements against both 3-Phase WLTC and 4-Phase WLTC.
+Either a single RDE trip or two dedicated RDE trips shall be driven in order to prove compliance with the emission requirements against both 3-Phase WLTC and 4-Phase WLTC.

 9.3.1.
-The design of the trip shall be such as to comprise driving that would in principle cover all of the required shares of speed bins in paragraph 9.2 and comply with all other requirements described in paragraphs 9.1.1., 9.3, 4.5.1. and 4.5.2. of Annex 8 and paragraph 4. of Annex 9.
+The design of the trip shall be such as to comprise driving that would in principle cover all of the required shares of speed bins in paragraph 9.2 and comply with all other requirements described in paragraphs 9.1.1. and 9.3, paragraphs 4.5.1. and 4.5.2. of Annex 8 and paragraph 4. of Annex 9.

 9.3.2.
 The planned RDE trip shall always start with urban operation followed by rural, then motorway or expressway operation, in accordance with the required shares for speed bins in paragraph 9.2.
 The urban, rural and motorway/expressway operation shall be run consecutively, but may also include a trip which starts and ends at the same point.
 Rural operation may be interrupted by short periods of urban speed bin when driving through urban areas.
 Motorway/expressway operation may be interrupted by short periods of urban or rural speed bins, e.g., when passing toll stations or sections of road work.